Netflix/pollyjs/README.md

 [![Build Status](https://travis-ci.org/Netflix/pollyjs.svg?branch=master)](https://travis-ci.org/Netflix/pollyjs)
 [![license](https://img.shields.io/github/license/Netflix/pollyjs.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-Polly.JS is a standalone, framework-agnostic JavaScript library that enables recording, replaying, and stubbing HTTP interactions.

-Polly taps into native browser APIs to mock requests and responses with little to no configuration while giving you the ability to take full control of each request with a simple, powerful, and intuitive API.
+Polly.JS is a standalone, framework-agnostic JavaScript library that enables recording, replaying, and stubbing of HTTP interactions.
+By tapping into multiple request APIs across both Node & the browser, Polly.JS is able to mock requests and responses with little to no configuration while giving you the ability to take full control of each request with a simple, powerful, and intuitive API.

 > Interested in contributing or just seeing Polly in action?
 Head over to [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to spin up the project!